binaryphile/init.bash/README.md

 I finally realized that the model of using two files itself was too limiting to accomplish what I wanted (consistency), and so I simply merged the files together and symlinked to one of them.
-It required conditionals to detect the varous bash modes with sections for the appropriate settings, but it worked much better.
+It required conditionals to detect the various bash modes with sections for the appropriate settings, but it worked much better.
 Unfortunately, it wasn't very modular and no one but me could read it.
 It was a mess, even with heavy commentary.